 What we do not do is offer faint praise to every single item we eat, or every restaurant.
 There’s a lot of bad food in the Disney parks, and we will offer our genuine impressions of what is not worth your time or limited stomach space.
 You can find no shortage of sites that offer nothing but effusive praise and think all things Disney are amazing.
 This is not one of those sites.

 Nevertheless, reasonable minds may differ with regard to the same restaurant.
 This is a big reason why we encourage readers to offer their feedback in reply to each review–and you’ll find a lot of good (and also unbiased) crowd-sourced info in the comments section.

 With that said, click each restaurant name to read our full review of the restaurant.
 In them, you’ll find commentary about theme, atmosphere, and cuisine quality.
 Or you can just ‘vote with your eyes’ and browse through the food photos of different items that each restaurant serves.

-Please note that we will be making return visits to many of these restaurants throughout 2019, so check back throughout the year for updates to some of the older reviews–unlike Chef Mickey’s, we try to keep everything fresh!
+Please note that we will be making return visits to many of these restaurants throughout this year and 2023, so check back throughout the year for updates to some of the older reviews–unlike Chef Mickey’s, we try to keep everything fresh!